+Thus it was that Acacia and Aunt Edythe similarly spent each and every Saturday.
+And thus it was that Acacia absorbed an education beyond the realms of normal.
+In bygone days, school had been incidental to Acacia’s life, with each report card Acacia brought home to Aunt Edythe full of praise for Acacia’s abilities and the extent of her knowledge.
 In former times, on week day mornings, Aunt Edythe would make a packed lunch for Acacia and see her off to school.
 Those day-long waits were tedious ones for Edythe until Acacia came through the door again and they could discuss the day’s school happenings before Edythe began cooking a meal that she knew Acacia liked.
 And, as Edythe cooked, Acacia sat in the tiny kitchen and read or recited poetry to her.
 Just as directed.

 But in these present days there was the customary weekend reading; Saturdays and Sundays were spent with books.

+But then came the gardening ritual.
 The Sunday reading was never the demanding style of Saturday: During the morning they read silently on their on own and usually had a short discussion about what each had read.
 This Sunday, Acacia read, not a book of fiction or poetry, but “What Bird is That?” at her aunt’s insistence, in order to increase her knowledge of the names of the birds that visited their garden.
 Not that there were many.